 How do you explain content strategy to friends at a party?
 I used to work in book publishing and everyone understood that.
 Now, as a content strategist, I often find myself fumbling to accurately describe what I do.

-Adding to the complexity is the fact that content strategy is evolving and means something different depending on who you are and where you work.
+Adding to the complexity is the fact that content strategy as a field is evolving for communication, marketing, and UX professionals.
+It means something different depending on who you are and where you work.
 The day-to-day life of an in-house content strategist working at a giant software company, for example, is very different from someone who works in higher education.

-I recently attended an event that tried to tackle this content strategy identity crisis.
+I recently attended an event that tried to tackle this content strategy identity and communication crisis.
 It featured an all-star panel of speakers:

 - Kristina Halvorson, CEO and Founder of Brain Traffic

 - Erika Hall, Co-founder of Mule Design Studio

 - Marissa Phillips, Head of Content Strategy at Airbnb

 - Sara Culver, Senior Manager of Product Writing at Slack